bewuethr/release-tracker-action/README.md

 [movebadge]: <https://github.com/bewuethr/release-tracker-action/actions/workflows/releasetracker.yml/badge.svg>
 [moveflow]:  <https://github.com/bewuethr/release-tracker-action/actions/workflows/releasetracker.yml>

-This action finds the most recent major and minor release tags and creates or moves tags to point at them.
+This action finds the most recent major and (optionally) minor release tags, and creates or moves tags to point at them.

 For example, in a repository with these tags: